mnuessler/jira-markup-mode/README.md

   into the original text field.

-  Add the following to your `.emacs` file to automatically enable jira-markup-mode for files opened with "It's All Text" from within JIRA (requires that the hostname of your JIRA installation contains 'jira'):
+  Add the following to your `.emacs` file to automatically enable jira-markup-mode for files opened with [It's All Text!][atxt] from within JIRA (requires that the hostname of your JIRA installation contains 'jira'):

   `(add-to-list 'auto-mode-alist '("/itsalltext/.*jira.*\\.txt$"
   . jira-markup-mode))`